Optimal modularity and memory capacity of neural reservoirs: Discussion

+While weight scale remains the most important feature of the system in determining performance, our results suggest significant computational benefits of community structure, and contributes to understanding the role it plays in biological neural networks~\cite{Hilgetag2000, Bullmore2009, Meunier2010, Sporns2004,Hagmann2008, Shimono2015a, Buxhoeveden2002, Constantinidis2016} which are also driven by complex contagions and possess modular topologies.
+The dynamical principles of information spreading mark trade-offs in the permeability of information on the network that can promote or hinder performance.
+While this analysis provides us some insight, it remains an open question as to whether our results can be generalized to the context of more realistic biological neural networks where spike-timing dependent plasticity and neuromodulation play a key role in determining the network's dynamical and topological characteristics.

 In addition to the optimal region and the ability of communities to foster information spreading and improved performance among threshold-like neurons, modularity may play other important roles.
 For instance, it offers a way to compartmentalize advances and make them robust to noise (e.g. the watchmaker's parable~\cite{Simon1997}).
 Modularity also appears to confer advantages to neural networks in changing environments~\cite{Kashtan2005}, under wiring cost constraints~\cite{Clune2013}, when learning new skills~\cite{Ellefsen2015}, and under random failures~\cite{Kaiser2004}.
-These suggest additional avenues for exploring the computational benefits of modular neural networks.
+These suggest additional avenues for exploring the computational benefits of modular reservoirs and neural networks.
 And it is still an open question how community structure affects performance on other tasks like signal processing, prediction, or system modeling.
-The effects of modularity may vary depending upon the neuron's activation function, as it changes the nature of the spreading process on the network.
-Therefore a suitable information diffusion analysis should be chosen to determine the impact of network topology for that type of spreading process.

-Neural networks have generally been considered a ``black-box'', yet through combining dynamical, informational, and computational studies it maybe possible to build a taxonomy of the functional implications of topological features for both artificial and biological neural networks.
+Neural reservoirs have generally been considered ``black-boxes'', yet through combining dynamical, informational, and computational studies it maybe possible to build a taxonomy of the functional implications of topological features for both artificial and biological neural networks.
 Dynamical and performative analysis of neural networks can afford valuable insights into their computational capabilities as we have seen here.